nelsonjchen/QuickBayScan/README.md

 A _really_, and I mean **really**, dumb quick barcode scanner for eBay Android.
 You scan a UPC or barcode or ISBN or whatever, it looks it up on eBay with "Sold Listings" checked.

+That's it.
+That's all it does.

 ## Why?

 Don't believe the prices for sale without "Sold Listings" checked.
 The price of what was sold recently is the only thing that matters.

-Wish there was a way to do that without this app?
+Wish there was a way to do that without this app without tapping a lot?
 Me too.
 But there isn't.
 So here we are.

 ## Architecture